torch/argcheck/README.md

 ### Options global to all rules

-Argcheck has several interesting global options, as the `help` one we have introduced already.
+Argcheck has several interesting global options, as the `help` (or `doc`) we have introduced already.
 Those global options are simply set in the main `argcheck` table:
 ```lua
 check = argcheck{